 Note: The location of the Application management option may be different for different Android versions.

 We hope that our article has helped you to fix the problem with the WhatsApp backup stuck whether you have an iPhone or Android.
+If you want to disable the backup completely or stop it when it’s already running, read these instructions about how to stop WhatsApp backup.

 Let us know what you think in the comments!